 Add butter to a large saucepan over medium heat, stirring to melt.
 Slowly whisk in flour, salt and pepper until smooth and thick, for 1-2 minutes.
 Slowly whisk in chicken broth until smooth.
 Increase heat to high whisking until thick, about 2 minutes.
 Add sour cream, Ranch seasoning, garlic salt, and cooked chicken breast.
-Stir and season accordingly.
+Stir and season accordingly, letting completely warm.
 You may prefer additional salt, pepper, and garlic salt.

 Place rice on serving plates and top with chicken gravy.
 Have toppings at the table and top with whatever you like!